Pricing FAQ

 โ ๏ธ What are some common causes of unexpected overages?โ

-- High-traffic services: If you deploy the sidecar to high-throughput services without filtering, usage can spike quickly.
+- High-traffic services: If you capture high-throughput services without filtering, usage can spike quickly.

 - Background or noisy traffic: Health checks, polling endpoints, or verbose internal service calls can add significant overhead.